Shooting at gate to NSA headquarters, but ‘no ongoing security or safety threat’

-A shooting at the gate to NSA’s headquarters in Maryland Wednesday left one person wounded and blocked early morning traffic, but the agency says “there’s no ongoing security or safety threat.”
+A shooting at the gate to NSA’s headquarters in Maryland Wednesday sent three people to the hospital but the injuries weren’t from gunfire, said the agency, adding “there’s no ongoing security or safety threat.”

+An unauthorized SUV tried to enter the gate, shots were fired, and the National Security Agency said in a statement that “preliminary reports do not presently indicate that there are injuries attributable to gunfire,” The Associated Press reported.

-Fort Meade garrison spokeswoman Cheryl Phillips confirmed that one person was wounded in the shooting and was taken to a hospital, The Associated Press reported.
+Earlier in the day, Fort Meade garrison spokeswoman Cheryl Phillips had confirmed that one person was wounded and was taken to a hospital, AP said.

+The National Security Agency headquarters are located on Fort George G. Meade in Anne Arundel County.
+Route 32 was closed during the morning rush hour due to the ongoing police investigation by the FBI, ABC News said.

 “NSA police and local law enforcement are addressing an incident that took place this morning at one of NSA’s secure vehicle entry gates.
-The situation is under control and there’s no ongoing security or safety threat,” NSA tweeted.
+The situation is under control and there’s no ongoing security or safety threat,” NSAtweeted.

+Gordon Johnson, special agent in charge of the FBI’s Baltimore field office, told reporters at a press conference later in the day that the three injured were the driver of the vehicle, an NSA police officer and a civilian onlooker.
+He would not give any details about how they were injured or who opened fire, AP said.

+“I cannot emphasize enough that we believe there is no indication that this has a nexus to terrorism,” Mr. Johnson said.

 NBC News 4 reported that a man in handcuffs was sitting on the ground near a black SUV that appeared to have bullet holes in the windshield.